AlafariAbdullah/setup-docs/MinecraftWorldSync.md

 *‼️Replace any path with your own path‼️*
 ---
-The logic is basically "If a process called Java wasstarted and closed while the script is running, check for changes in the world files and push them"
+The logic is basically "If a process called Java was started and closed while the script is running, check for changes in the world files and push them"
  - I decided to use the java process (instead of "Minecraft {version}") to check if the game is open or not since i don't use java for other purposes.
 If you use java, replace the process name with process name of your respective version, or you'd try to search for a process with a prefix "Minecraft" but execlude the Launcher, the base for the loop is to determine if the user opened the game (past the launcher) or just opened it and closed it
 ---